-At December 31, 2023 the Company had unused tax losses of \$1,992,573 (2022 - \$1,992,573) available for offset against future profits.
-No deferred taxes have been calculated as with several laws that came into effect July 1, 2022 in St. Lucia, it is not considered probable that there will be taxable profits for the foreseeable future based on the Company's primary sources of revenue being external to St. Lucia (note 24).
+At December 31, 2024 the Company had unused tax losses of \$1,992,573 (2023 - \$1,992,573) available for offset against future profits.
+No deferred taxes have been calculated as it is not considered probable that there will be taxable profits for the foreseeable future based on the Company's primary sources of revenue being external to St. Lucia